Knee sports injuries Q&A

 Your surgeon will determine the best approach based on your tear:

-Fellowship-trained sports medicine surgeons experienced in knee arthroscopy
+Fellowship-trained sports medicine surgeons experienced in knee arthroscopy.

 Day 1